The Access section is used for the management of all Access Users & Guest Users.

 For example, suppose a user is given access to an individual lock along with an access schedule by being granted access to a group.
 Then later, suppose this same individual is granted access to a group with a different access schedule and this door group has that same individual lock in it from the previous group.
 The access on this individual lock is now in conflict.
 In this case, the system will use the most recent access grant (and its schedule) to resolve the conflict.

-The Access User Management view provides complete management of an Access User, including the ability to modify their information, credentials, Door Access and view their Access Events.
+The Access User and Guest Management views provide complete management of an Access User or Guest, including the ability to modify their information, credentials, Door Access and view their Access Events.

-At the top of the screen is the user's information including Name, Pin, and Card number (if applicable).
-To edit the User Information, click on the edit pencil to change Name, Email, Pin & Card number.
+At the top of the screen is the user's information including Name, Email, Pin, and Card number (if applicable).
+To edit the User Information, click on the edit icon (pencil icon) to change or update the user's information.

 Door Access List

 The Door Access list shows all access currently granted to the user.
 To add new access, click on Add Door Access and follow the instructions above for Add Access User.

 Each access granted in the list is accompanied by a logo to show the type of access granted.

 - Location Access: Gives the User access to all of the locks and doors associated with a particular location.
 The user's credentials are then sent to all locks assigned to that Location.
 If a new lock is added to the Location, the Access User will be automatically added to the new lock.